' I LOVE this experience in chitwan for though short period! 'Xue Ying Fiona Wang

 During your Antigua, Guatemala volunteering experience, you will have plenty of time to experience all that Antigua has to offer, which is a lot!
 Antigua is a colorful, historical, and culturally rich city in Guatemala.
 You will find yourself on picturesque cobblestone streets passing beautiful churches, parks, and marketplaces.
 Outside of the city are vast coffee plantations and towering volcanoes.

 There are also plenty of day trips you can take from Antigua, like a trip to Lake Atitlan, the Chichicastenango Market, or some Mayan ruins.
 You can sign up to go volcano hiking, zip lining, or bird watching.
 There is something for everyone!
 It is worth checking out the Valhalla Experimental Station (a fascinating eco-tour) or the Chocolate Museum.
 Antigua has an array of outdoor, cultural, and learning experiences.

 Our number #1 priority is the safety of our volunteers.
-RCDP International is a leading volunteer organization serving thousands of volunteers.
-We pride ourselves on providing the safest, highest quality, and most professional programs to our volunteers since 1998.
+RCDP International is a leading organization serving thousands of volunteers.
+We pride ourselves in providing the safest, highest quality, and most professional programs to our volunteers since 1998.
 Our dedicated team works closely from start to finish with each volunteer (and parents/guardians) to ensure a successful, satisfactory, and safe volunteering experience.